yasskin/untranslatables/README.md

 MVP Minimum Viable Product

+The MVP for Untranslatables should include:

+* _Several Untranslatable Words_
+* _A definition of each word with its country of origin_
+* _A complementary image to accompany each word_
+* _An easy way to scroll through or view _
+* _An admin section that is hidden to site users that allows the admin to create, update, and destroy words and images_

+App User
+* _As a user of the app:_
+* _I want to be entertained in an edifying way_
-* _People should be able to easily view several untranslatable words with an edifying definition of each word_
+* _I want to  be able to easily view several untranslatable words with a definition of each word_
-* _People should be able to see at least one image that complements each word_
+* _I want to be able to see at least one image that complements each word_
-* _People should be able to view the App on a PC, laptop, phone or tablet_
+* _I want to be able to view the App on a PC, laptop, phone or tablet_

-* _Site visitors should not be able to easily find the Admin section of the App_
+* _As a site administrator:_

-* _An admin should be able to see a sorted list of all untranslatable words and click on any individual word to go to a detail page for that word_
+* _I want to see a sorted list of all untranslatable words and click on any individual word to go to a detail page for that word_
-* _An admin should be able to create, update, and destroy individual words and images_
+* _I want to be able to create, update, and destroy individual words and images_
+* _I do not want site visitors to be able to easily find the Admin section of the App_

 Further Explorations

-* _Site visitors should be able to share an untranslatable on Facebook, Twitter and other social media sites_
-* _Site visitors should be able to view _
-* _Tk_
+* _Include tags for words (like humorous, dark, people or nature) that users can sort by_
+* _Include categories (like language) that are sortable_
+* _Include phonetic spelling/pronunciation guide for each word_
+* _Include a poetic sentence for each word_
+* _Allow users to recommend additional words and make comments
 * _Users should be able to access the App live on the internet_
+* _Site visitors should be able to share an untranslatable on Facebook, Twitter other social media sites or Email or Print it_
+* _The definitions of each word contain descriptions that help us see the world with fresh eyes._

 ## Setup/Installation Requirements